Poppy seed: False positive drug tests

-Although the drug opium is produced by "milking" latex from the unripe fruits ("seed pods") rather than from the seeds, all parts of the plant can contain or carry the opium alkaloids, especially morphine and codeine.
-This means that eating foods (e.g., muffins) that contain poppy seeds can result in a false positive for opiates in a drug test.
-However the results provided will not be the same for someone who uses opiates.
+Although the drug opium is produced by "milking" latex from the unripe fruits ("seed pods") rather than from the poppy seeds, all parts of the plant can contain or carry the opium alkaloids, especially morphine and codeine.
+This means that eating foods (e.g., bagels) that contain poppy seeds can result in a false positive for opiates in a drug test, although more refined tests can distinguish them.
+To minimize the problems caused by false positives, the USADA recommends that athletes refrain from eating foods containing poppy seeds several days prior to a competitive event.